monday-sun/humans.build.software/src/content/blog/refactor-first-feature-last.md

 - **Create a new branch**: create the branch from your main branch with your completed refactoring.
 - **Implement your feature**: write new code, add new tests
-- **Open a Pull Request, Code Review, Run Validation: **Get feedback, but remember, it doesn't have to be perfect – you'll fix it next time.
+- **Open a Pull Request, Code Review, Run Validation**: Get feedback, but remember, it doesn't have to be perfect – you'll fix it next time.
   - **Approved**: Merge it; you're done!
   - **New Issues Found**: go back to the refactor loop.
 You could keep this branch for rebasing or cherry picking from later.
   - **Too Big**: Getting here and deciding your PR is too big is still possible.
 A big PR will be hard to review.
 Go back to the beginning and evaluate your feature scope.